Sant Jordi

 Books

 Another aspect of Sant Jordi is the importance of books!
 This theme was not tied in until the 20th century, but it is a big tradition in today’s celebrations of the day.
-On the days surrounding Sant Jordi, you will find book stalls lining many of the streets- most notably La Rambla and Passeig de Gràcia.
+On the days surrounding Sant Jordi, you will find book stalls lining many of the streets, most notably La Rambla and Passeig de Gràcia.
 It is typical to buy new books for yourself and loved ones, and it is even common for local authors to use the day to promote their books.
 You will see many authors hosting book signings and promotional events, talking to customers, and more.

-The origins of books being connected to the festivities started in 1929, when Barcelona hosted the International Exhibition on April 23rd.
-Booksellers decided to set up stalls and booths in the streets to promote their new books, and it was such a success that they soon established April 23rd as “Book Day” in Catalonia.
-It helps, as well, that April 23rd was the death date of two of the most famous authors in history: Cervantes and Shakespeare.
+The origins of books being connected to the festivities started in 1929, when Barcelona hosted the International Exhibition on 23rd April.
+Booksellers decided to set up stalls and booths in the streets to promote their new books, and it was such a success that they soon established 23rd April as “Book Day” in Catalonia.
+It helps, as well, that 23rd April was the death date of two of the most famous authors in history: Cervantes and Shakespeare.

 World Book Day